bob-606/5.easa.fi/README.md

 ## 104. What is the function of the static rudder balance?
-What is the function of the static rudder balance?
 - ***To prevent control surface flutter***
 - To limit the control stick forces
 - To increase the control stick forces